A stochastic analysis of greedy routing in a spatially dependent sensor network: Simulation

 \section{Simulation}

-We used routing simulations to verify our stochastic model and calculations.
+We compare results from routing simulations to those from our stochastic model and calculations to demonstrate that the one-hop approximation (\ref{DepSetApprox}) sufficiently captures the dependence.
 Given a source node sink distance $\ell$, message relaying is simulated in a circular sensor field $\mathcal{C}_{\ell}\subset \mathbb{R}^2$ of radius $\ell$ with the sink located at the origin.
 The fact that messages only advance towards the sink under greedy routings implies that sensor field edges do not influence the message routing.
 The total number of nodes per simulation is a Poisson random variable with the parameter

 In simulation, a node is assigned two independent random variables $\Theta_{\textrm{S}}$ and $R_{\textrm{S}}$ corresponding to their polar coordinates in relation to the sink.
-To simulate node deployment such that the nodes adhere to the spatially-dependent node density (\ref{inhomlambda}), both random variables are uniformly distributed
+To simulate node deployment such that the nodes adhere to the spatially dependent node density (\ref{inhomlambda}), both random variables are uniformly distributed